 Google Forms beautifully displays the results of a form that has been responded to!
-How do you selectively share the results?
+How do you selectively share the results with your intended audience?

-One of the best uses of forms is to full up the summary of the responses and display them to the whole class once a formative assessment is completed.
+One of the best uses of Forms is to pull up the summary of the responses and display them to the whole class once a formative assessment is completed.
 This can help the teacher make in-the-moment instructional decisions about where to take a lesson.
 Here’s where you click to pull that data up:

 Another great use of Forms is to pull up the individual view and bring students back to discuss their results.